panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 }
 ```

-In time I've noticed the difficulty in refactoring the classes (or functions) that were default exported.
-When the original class is renamed, the class name inside the consumer module doesn't change.
+In time I had noticed the difficulty in refactoring the classes (or functions) that were default exported.
+When the original class was being renamed, the class name inside the consumer module didn't change.

-Worse, the editor doesn't provide autocomplete suggestions of the class name being imported.
+Worse, the editor didn't provide autocomplete suggestions of the class name being imported.

-I concluded that the default export doesn't give visible benefits.
-Then I've switched to named exports.
+I had concluded that the default export doesn't give visible benefits.
+Then I switched to named exports.

-Let's change `greeter` module to namely export the `Greeter` class:
+Let's make `Greeter` a named export, and see the benefits:

 ```javascript{2}
 // greeter.js